-Joseph's obituary and death certificate confirm he was originally buried at the 'Corner Cemetery'.
-Joseph Showalter's remains are likely among the unidentified remains at the Upper Corners Cemetery that now reside at the Old Stone Church.
+His obituary says he was buried at something called the Corner Cemetery on Piney Ridge.
+Most likely, this is a reference to the Upper Corners Cemetery that was relocated to the Old Stone Church.
+Joseph Showalter was likely one of the many unknown remains originally buried at the Upper Corners Cemetery that now reside at the Old Stone Church.

 In life, Joseph was always on the move, spending much time apart from his wife and children, and often living with his relatives in the Huntingdon area.
-In death, Joseph was buried with his relatives at Huntingdon, far removed from his wife Bertha and daughter Ethel who were buried at Lancaster County, PA, and from his daughter Lillian whose ashes are at Glassboro, NJ.
+In death, Joseph was buried with his relatives at Huntingdon, Pa, far removed from his wife Bertha and daughter Ethel who were buried at Lancaster County, Pa, and from his daughter Lillian whose ashes are at Glassboro, NJ.